sl66617n/KMeans_Hadoop_MapReduce/README.md

 and reduce the dimension to High/Open, Low/Open, Close/Open from regular OHLC.

+For visualization, export the output.txt, manipulate data, plot with any tools you preferred.

+(For small dataset that can be included in .csv, simply use vlookup function in excel for manipulation.)

 Below is an sample clustering visualization for S&P 500: